The collective need.

 - The opportunity to apply to be part of the Youth Collaboratory Advocacy Action Committee.

 - Policy updates and alerts on relevant issues.

 Information for every day advocacy.

 We also support the field in becoming every day advocates – providing access to experts and colleagues that can help organizations tell their story and move the conversation forward.
-Check out our Government Relations Blog Series:
+Check out our most recent Government Relations blog posts and statements:

 - November 2023: Congress avoids another Government Shutdown until Early 2024

 - October 2023: Congress Attempts to Finish FY24 Appropriations